ShahzaibAli-1/Daraz-Chatbot/README.md

 This project amalgamates advanced web scraping techniques, natural language processing, and web development to provide users with an intuitive and effective mobile recommendation system on the Daraz platform.

 ## Video Demo

-Check out the video demo of the Daraz Chat Bot in action: [Daraz Chat Bot Video Demo](https://github.com/Gamer997/Daraz-Chatbot/assets/98121819/b7ce727d-45c1-40e7-af84-e45ebdcf9532)
+Check out the video demo of the Daraz Chat Bot in action:

 https://github.com/Gamer997/Daraz-Chatbot/assets/98121819/b7ce727d-45c1-40e7-af84-e45ebdcf9532